Natural History Studies

 Natural History Studies is the study of the natural world, recording in detail the unique species of life on earth.
 An opportunity for Art to meet Science on equal terms.
 Studies will make connections and be underpinned with contextual and historical referencing.
 You will study art techniques of scaling up, composition, colour mixing, identification, but also ecology.

 This is designed for both distance learners and local learners, in equal measure.
 All the core modules are designed for distance self-paced online learning that you can access at a time that suits you.
-Our online learning is packed with video demonstrations, activities, tasks and discussion opportunities, all supported by tutorials and trickle feedback.

 We also deliver some modules face-to-face at locations across Wales, giving you an opportunity to learn with others and visit habitats and gain a greater experience of working on location.
 We also collaborate with Welsh field study centres and venues where you can get up close and personal to wildlife.

-Natural History Studies Framework
+Natural History Studies Higher Education Certificate

 • skills in self-management and self-initiation of artwork relating to Natural History Illustration